ChoralSounds Northwest FAQs

 - Check your email regularly!
 Most of our communication with our singers, apart from that at rehearsal, is conducted via regular emails.
 If you are not receiving our emails, please double check your spam/junk folder.
-Please let Paul or your section leader know if you are not getting our emails.
+Please let Virginia or your section leader know if you are not getting our emails.

 Who supports CSN?

 Member dues, governmental and corporate grants, and individual fundraising helps to cover the administrative expenses and cost of producing concerts.